Azrealy/Full-stack-learning/javascript/react/react-component-tutorial.md

 # React components

 In the `React`, you can write a `class` components and `functional` components.
-(Sometimes the `functional` component also be called as the stateless component) The following code snippet shows a example of `Navigator` component defined as both a class component and a functional component.
+(Sometimes the `functional` component also be called as the stateless component) The following code snippet shows a example of `Navigator` component defined as a `class` component and a `functional` component.
 ```javascript
 import React
 // class component